Date Visited: January 2018

-Located well off any tourist trail – Tuvalu is a collection of nine picturesque, coral atolls, which supports a population of 11,000 friendly, welcoming souls.
-The country is the third-least populous sovereign state in the world, the world’s least visited country and at just 26 square kilometres (10 square miles), the fourth smallest country in the world.
+Located well off any tourist trail – Tuvalu is a collection of nine picturesque, coral atolls, which is home to a population of 11,000 friendly, welcoming souls.
+The country is the third-least populous sovereign state in the world, the world’s least visited country and (at just 26 square kilometres or 10 square miles) the fourth smallest country in the world.

 Unlike Fiji – it’s tourist-savvy neighbour 1,000-km to the south – Tuvalu is well off the tourist radar – it’s the destination that tourism forgot.
 According to a report by the United Nations World Tourism Organization (UNWTO), Tuvalu was the least visited place on the planet in 2016, welcoming just 2,000 arrivals over twelve months – despite being a tropical paradise.

 A former British colony known as the Ellice Islands, just three flights a week connect Tuvalu with the outside world (see the ‘Getting There’ section below).
 About 50% of arrivals are on business (mostly aid/ NGO workers) and almost everyone else is an overseas Tuvaluan returning home to visit family/ friends.
 Very few tourists make it to this remote corner of the Pacific (I didn’t meet any during my 7 days there) and those few who do make the journey will find they’ll have the country to themselves.

 Once there, you’ll find there are no sights to explore, no museums or galleries to visit, no souvenir shops to peruse, no tour guides, no island tours or anything else you might expect from a regular destination.
 There’s nothing ‘regular’ about Tuvalu and that’s part of its charm.
 What it lacks in sights, it makes up for in spectacular natural beauty.
 The turquoise waters of Funafuti lagoon are stunning.